-Gold exploration drilling within the Project is surprisingly sparse and superficial given proximity to infrastructure and operating gold mines.
-Often overlooked due to the granite dominated tenure, the large holding is a significant opportunity for PVW Resources.
-Field activities during the year have been limited to rehabilitation while field work was focused on exploration in the Tanami.
+Gold exploration drilling within the project is sparse and superficial given proximity to infrastructure and operating gold mines.
+Often overlooked due to the granite dominated tenure, the large holding is a significant opportunity for PVW.
+Field activities during the year have been limited to rehabilitation, a proposed aircore program in the south of E27/614 was delayed in early 2024 due to rain and wet ground conditions.
+The program will be revisited during dry field season.